-James leads WWF-Canada’s Science, Research and Innovation team, which provides the core science expertise underpinning our work in Canada.
+James leads WWF-Canada’s Science, Knowledge and Innovation team, which provides the core science expertise underpinning our work in Canada.
 A key function of James’ work is to identify new technologies and areas of research so that our conservation efforts in Canada are at the cutting edge.
-Most recently, he led WWF-Canada’s Wildlife Protection Assessment and was senior author of the 2017 Living Planet Report Canada.
+Most recently, he was senior author of the WWF-Canada’s flagship Living Planet Report Canada 2020.

 Learn More about WWF-Canada

 In the face of widespread wildlife loss and climate change, WWF-Canada is working to protect wild places and the species that live in them.